 Asking yourself what you will gain and lose if you make the change and if you don’t, can help you and Limbic get out of that vicious circle.
 Sometimes we will lose something we didn’t realise we valued so much when we make a change.
 This hidden desire can often stop us from making the change we want.
 So get clear on what that is for you by using these helpful questions.

-Strengthen your commitment to the change
+2. Strengthen your commitment to your health resolutions

 This keeps you going.
 It develops over time as you take action to make your change happen.
 If your action is of a size that is easy to take and achieve, you are more likely to take it.
 And so develop your commitment.